Fighting Back Against Antimicrobial Resistance

 - Agricultural use

-While there is still a debate of just how exactly antibiotic usage in animals can cause human health problems, the concern still remains.
+While there is still a debate about just how exactly antibiotic usage in animals can cause human health problems, the concern still remains.

 The exaggerated use of antimicrobials and antibiotics in animals can result in a reservoir of resistant bacteria.